brainglobe/brainglobe-workflows/README.md

         ```
         pip install .[dev]
         ```
         This is mostly for convenience: the `[dev]` specification includes `asv` as a dependency, but to run the benchmarks it would be sufficient to use an environment with `asv` only.
 This is because `asv` creates its own virtual environment for the benchmarks, building and installing the relevant version of the `brainglobe-workflows` package in it.
-By default, the version at the tip of main is installed.
+By default, the version at the tip of the currently checked out branch is installed.
     - Run the benchmarks:
         ```
         asv run